 Spring is a transforming time in every aspect of our world.
 This year in early September, Shelter Island, New York based Irish born award-winning Australasian artist David Rankin (b1946) will return down under to both Melbourne and Sydney to engage in, and expand a conversation about the rich vocabulary of forms, colour, motifs, light and the rhythmic patterns that have been integral to his life’s work in art.

 An opportunity to meet with David Rankin and talk to him first hand will be provided in Melbourne by the Charles Nodrum Gallery, Richmond, Melbourne, Australia.
-You will be able to enjoy a ‘pop up’ style encounter 6 – 8 of September, 2018, a three day event where you can discuss ideas; perhaps including the ever expanding and changing boundaries of contemporary art.
+You will be able to enjoy meeting the artist Saturday 8 of September… where you can discuss ideas; including the ever expanding and constantly changing boundaries of contemporary art.

 Conversations with the artist will take place against a backdrop of a small selection of his defining works past to present on show until September 13, 2018.

 In Sydney David Rankin will have a showing of landscape works, also past to present, at the Conny Dietzschold Gallery, East Sydney, September 5 – 22, 2018.